Enchantress from the Stars

 Yes.
 For that reason among others, I don't consider my fiction fantasy or even half fantasy, as some people in the children's literature field (but not people in the science fiction field) have interpreted Enchantress from the Stars.
+Parts of it are told in the style of fantasy, but that does not mean there is any fantasy in the story.
 Of course, the details are fantastic--I don't believe other intelligent species are as much alike physically as they're shown to be in my fiction.

 Why do you portray them that way, then?